steemit/devportal-tutorials-py/tutorials/23_claim_rewards/README.md

 }
 ```

-Because this tutorial alters the blockchain we connect to the testnet so we don't create spam on the production server.
+Because this tutorial alters the blockchain we connect to a testnet so we don't create spam on the production server.

 #### 2. User information and steem node <a name="userinfo"></a>

 We require the `private active key` of the user in order for the claim to be committed to the blockchain.
-This is why we have to specify this alongside the `testnet` node.
+This is why we are using a testnet.
 The values are supplied via the terminal/console before we initialise the steem class.
-There is a demo account available to use with this tutorial but any account that is set up on the testnet can be used.
+There are some demo accounts available but we encourage you to create your own accounts on this testnet and create balances you can claim; it's good practice.

 ```python
 #capture user information